ionic-team/ionic-framework/core/src/components/col/readme.md

 string

 The amount to offset the column, in terms of how many columns it should shift to the right of the total available.

 #### offsetLg

 string

 The amount to offset the column for lg screens, in terms of how many columns it should shift to the right of the total available.

 #### offsetMd

 string

 The amount to offset the column for md screens, in terms of how many columns it should shift to the right of the total available.

 #### offsetSm

 string

 The amount to offset the column for sm screens, in terms of how many columns it should shift to the right of the total available.

 #### offsetXl

 string

 The amount to offset the column for xl screens, in terms of how many columns it should shift to the right of the total available.

 #### offsetXs

 string

 The amount to offset the column for xs screens, in terms of how many columns it should shift to the right of the total available.

 #### pull

 string

 The amount to pull the column, in terms of how many columns it should shift to the left of the total available.

 #### pullLg

 string

 The amount to pull the column for lg screens, in terms of how many columns it should shift to the left of the total available.

 #### pullMd

 string

 The amount to pull the column for md screens, in terms of how many columns it should shift to the left of the total available.

 #### pullSm

 string

 The amount to pull the column for sm screens, in terms of how many columns it should shift to the left of the total available.

 #### pullXl

 string

 The amount to pull the column for xl screens, in terms of how many columns it should shift to the left of the total available.

 #### pullXs

 string

 The amount to pull the column for xs screens, in terms of how many columns it should shift to the left of the total available.

 #### push

 string

 The amount to push the column, in terms of how many columns it should shift to the right of the total available.

 #### pushLg

 string

 The amount to push the column for lg screens, in terms of how many columns it should shift to the right of the total available.

 #### pushMd

 string

 The amount to push the column for md screens, in terms of how many columns it should shift to the right of the total available.

 #### pushSm

 string

 The amount to push the column for sm screens, in terms of how many columns it should shift to the right of the total available.

 #### pushXl

 string

 The amount to push the column for xl screens, in terms of how many columns it should shift to the right of the total available.

 #### pushXs

 string

 The amount to push the column for xs screens, in terms of how many columns it should shift to the right of the total available.

 #### size

 string

 The size of the column, in terms of how many columns it should take up out of the total available.

 #### sizeLg

 string

 The size of the column for lg screens, in terms of how many columns it should take up out of the total available.
+If `"auto" is passed, the column will be the size of its content.

 #### sizeMd

 string

 The size of the column for md screens, in terms of how many columns it should take up out of the total available.
+If `"auto" is passed, the column will be the size of its content.

 #### sizeSm

 string

 The size of the column for sm screens, in terms of how many columns it should take up out of the total available.
+If `"auto" is passed, the column will be the size of its content.

 #### sizeXl

 string

 The size of the column for xl screens, in terms of how many columns it should take up out of the total available.
+If `"auto" is passed, the column will be the size of its content.

 #### sizeXs

 string

 The size of the column for xs screens, in terms of how many columns it should take up out of the total available.
+If `"auto" is passed, the column will be the size of its content.

 ## Attributes